AntonioNoack/RemsEngine/README.md

 - Box2d as 2d physics engine
     - currently a prototype

-### VR
+### Virtual Reality

-Virtual Reality support is currently WIP, and implemented using OpenXR.
+Virtual/Augmented Reality support is currently WIP, and implemented using OpenXR.
-Scenes can be already viewed in 3d, but controls, e.g., for 3d UI, haven't really been implemented yet.
+Scenes can be already viewed in 3d, and traversed, but controls for 3d UI haven't been implemented yet.
+Creating a native build for the meta quest is planned, too, but not yet started.

 ### Planned Features